 The redirect page can also be used to install other viruses to the compromised system.
 Typical examples are usually the ones that are easiest to infect the users in such an environment, namely the cryptocurrency miners.
 They are scripts that are loaded and run directly by the browsers.
 They instruct it to download and run performance-intensive tasks.
 Every completed operation will be reported back and for it, the criminals will be rewarded with cryptocurrency assets in their digital wallets.

 NOTE: The criminals may use names, graphics, text, and other elements from legitimate and authentic sites and companies.
 They may even be copied directly.
 This does not mean that the services are malicious in nature.
 It is sometimes very hard to distinguish between a real and a malicious copy.
 For this reason, we recommend that a security scan is made if any suspicious behavior web browser behavior is observed.

 Read on how to remove FileConverterSearches manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove FileConverterSearches from Windows.

-- Guide 2: Get rid of FileConverterSearches from Mac OS X.
+- Guide 2: Get rid of FileConverterSearches on Mac OS X.

-- Guide 3: Remove FileConverterSearches from Google Chrome.
+- Guide 3: Remove FileConverterSearches in Google Chrome.